Hundreds more flights canceled because of staff shortages - NewsBreak

 The results, which covered Nov.
 1 through Dec.
 24, were fueled by purchases of clothing and jewelry.
 Holiday sales were up 10.7% compared with the pre-pandemic 2019 holiday period.

-Also Sunday, the nation’s top infectious disease doctor acknowledged that he was frustrated with the limited supply of COVID-19 tests.Beware of these 5 early omicron symptoms, study says
+Also Sunday, the nation’s top infectious disease doctor acknowledged that he was frustrated with the limited supply of COVID-19 tests.1 dead in Vista shooting, sheriff’s say

 Demand for tests has risen amid the surge fueled by the omicron variant.
 “We’ve obviously got to do better,” Dr. Anthony Fauci said an interview that aired Sunday on ABC’s “This Week.”